The Bankrate promise

 Another popular starting point is to open a secured credit card.
 As with any first line of credit, a secured credit card will set the precedent for the length of your credit history, an important component of your credit score.

-Secured credit cards work similarly to standard credit cards with one distinct feature: the security deposit.
+Secured credit cards work similarly to standard credit cards with one distinct difference: the security deposit.
 Opening a secured credit card requires a deposit, and your required minimum deposit often becomes your credit limit.
 This deposit serves as collateral for an issuer in case you don’t pay your bill.
 If the first card you open is a secured credit card, you may need to keep it open longer to boost the length of your credit history, which makes up 15 percent of your FICO credit score.

 Let’s take a closer look at what it means to use secured credit cards and how long to keep them around.